 Nature here created something magnificent and authorities were smart enough to keep it well protected.
 Indeed, only a restricted amount of tourists can visit this lush and green archipelago and see some of the most beautiful beaches in Brazil.

 The fact itself of not being too packed is great for family vacations.
 Your children will have enough space to enjoy their time at the beach.
 And while some of the most secluded areas are not equipped for young people, there are at least three beaches perfect for kids.

 Things to Do with Kids

-The children will love the possibility to see many animals, especially during very easy snorkelling in Baia do Sueste or in Praia do Atalaia.
-It is very common to spot colourful fishes or giant tortoises that will amaze children.
+The children will love the possibility to see many animals, especially during very easy snorkeling in Baia do Sueste or in Praia do Atalaia.
+It is very common to spot colorful fishes or giant tortoises that will amaze children.

-Finally, kids will love moving on the island onboard colourful and noisy dune buggies that most of the people rent.
+Finally, kids will love moving on the island onboard colorful and noisy dune buggies that most people rent.

 Things to Do for the Whole Family